spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

 This is a super snappy experience for the user.

-Now, because I haven't added a navbar yet, if I go to the browser 'back' button on the browser the console logs this out (on mouse hover):
+Now, because I haven't added a navbar yet (more on that soon), if I go to the browser 'back' button on the browser the console logs this out (on mouse hover):

 ```text
 [KitQL Client] From: CACHE,   Operation: KQL_AllPosts